 There are three (3) main ways in which the State can prove that you were driving while intoxicated (or under the influence) in South Carolina.
 This includes the following:

 - You had a blood alcohol concentration (BAC) higher than the legal limit of .08

 - You failed the field sobriety test (FST)

 - You exhibited behavior consistent with someone who was driving while under the influence of drugs and alcohol

-What Can Your Greenville DUI Lawyer Do to Disprove the State’s Case?
+What Can Your Spartanburg DUI Lawyer Do to Disprove the State’s Case?